-- The first two statements, the Statement of Net Position and the Statement of Activities, are academy-wide financial statements that provide both short-term and long-term information about the Academy's overall financial status. - The remaining statements are fund financial statements that focus on individual parts of the Academy, reporting the Academy's operations in more detail than the academy-wide statements. - Governmental funds statements tell how basic services such as regular and special education were financed in the short term as well as what remains for future spending. - Fiduciary funds statements provide information about the financial relationships in which the Academy acts solely as a trustee or agent for the benefit of others.
+- The first two statements, the Statement of Net Position and the Statement of Activities, are academy-wide financial statements that provide both short-term and long-term information about the Academy's overall financial status. - The remaining statements are governmental funds statements that tell how basic services such as regular and special education were financed in the short term as well as what remains for future spending.